CPR Diesel Locomotive SD 5500

 crews were located, providing additional power to trains ascending the steep mountain grade through the Connaught tunnel to Glacier.

 When refurbished to its original maroon & grey with "script" lettering, CPR 5500 will be a prime example of a second-generation diesel locomotive and a living testament to our railway history and heritage.

-The Revelstoke Heritage Railway Society sincerely thanks Canadian Pacific Ingenuity for the kind donation of CPR 5500 to the Revelstoke Railway Museum.
+The Revelstoke Heritage Railway Society sincerely thanks Canadian Pacific Ingenuity for generously donating CPR 5500 to the Revelstoke Railway Museum.

-Dan Sewell, Service Area Manager, Canadian Pacific Railway - center - officially donates CPR 5500 to David Johnson, President of the Revelstoke Heritage Railway Society - left - and Roberto Rodriguez, previous Executive Director, Revelstoke Railway Museum - right, on August 17, 2007.
+Dan Sewell, service area manager, Canadian Pacific Railway (centre) officially donates CPR 5500 to David Johnson, president of the Revelstoke Heritage Railway Society (left) and Roberto Rodriguez, previous executive director, Revelstoke Railway Museum (right) on August 17, 2007.